Restfulbee37/MC-Paper-Fabric/README.md

 # Minecraft Paper Fabric
 Hybrid Minecraft Server combining both Paper and Fabric using Velocity Proxy.
 It supports BlueMaps using one web UI for both servers and supports multi-paper worlds using the Multiverse Plugin.

-## Versions:
- Currently updated for 1.21.8.
- V3.0 currently works for versions between 1.21.8 - 1.16.5 this may work with other versions of Minecraft assuming plugins and mods are changed accordingly.
-However, they have not been tested.

- To change to a different version, you must:
- 1. Run the ```init_setup.sh``` script again and select your new version , this will download the mods and plugins for your selected version.
- 2. Remove the old Plugins and Mods located in the ```plugins/``` and ```mods/``` directories respectively to reflect the version you want to change to.

 ## Overview
-MC-Paper-Fabric is a Docker-based setup that enables a hybrid Minecraft server environment, integrating:
+MC-Paper-Fabric is a Docker-based setup that currently supports Minecraft versions between 1.21.8 and 1.16.5 that enables a hybrid Minecraft server environment, integrating:
 - **Paper Server**: For high-performance player optimised worlds, features plugin support.
 Good for things like player Hubs or vanilla Minecraft worlds.
 - **Fabric Server**: For lightweight modding capabilities.
 - **Velocity Proxy**: To route players between the two servers while only needing to connect to one.